 The management of our investment portfolio is the responsibility of our Investment Adviser and its investment committee, and we consider our Investment Adviser's investment committee to be our portfolio managers.
 The majority of the members of our Investment Adviser's investment committee must approve each new investment that we make, including an affirmative vote of the Chairman of the investment committee.
-The biographical information of the members of our Investment Adviser's investment committee are not employed by us, and receive no compensation from us in connection with their portfolio management activities.
+The biographical information of the members of our Investment Adviser's investment committee is set forth below.
+The members of our Investment Adviser's investment committee are not employed by us, and receive no compensation from us in connection with their portfolio management activities.